 There are many places to get strips.

-Scrap bags are good sources, too.
-However, the lengths and widths of the strips can vary.
+- Scrap bags are good sources, too.
 I’ve gotten several Moda Scrap Bags as gifts and they are always fun to open.
+However, the lengths and widths of the fabric in the bags can vary.

 String Block Tutorials